-If you’ve been in the project management space for long enough, you’ve most probably heard the term ‘Agile’ being thrown around a lot.
-If you’re here, you probably want to find out what its all about.
-To make your life easier, this post will introduce you to Agile project management and guide you through the key terminologies, principles and values you need to know to start being Agile.
+If you’ve been in the project management space for long enough, you’ll have heard the term ‘Agile’.
+While the Agile approach has been around for a while, its deeply misunderstood.
+In this blog post, we’ll introduce you to the principles of Agile project management.
+We’ll guide you through the key terminologies, principles and values which you can utilise in your Agile project management activites.

 What is Agile Project Management?

-Agile is an iterative approach to project or project management that emphasizes the importance of continuous and constant improvements that enables teams to provide their customers with valuable products and services as quickly and effectively as possible.
+Agile is an iterative approach to project management that emphasises the importance of continuous and constant improvements.
+This enables teams to provide their customers with valuable products and services as quickly and effectively as possible.

-Though it started mainly with a focus on software companies in the 70s, its effective model, principles and values have been quickly adopted across many different industries.
+Though software companies in the 70s mainly used Agile, many other industries have adopted it because of its effective model, principles and values.
 Its emphasis on collaboration and efficiency have brought about a new ideal methodology for innovation, development and growth.
-In 2001, a group of developers built the Agile Manifesto, a “formal proclamation of four key values and 12 principles to guide an iterative and people-centric approach to software development,”, that form the foundations of Agile approaches to project management today.
+In 2001, a group of developers built the Agile Manifesto, a “formal proclamation of four key values and 12 principles to guide an iterative and people-centric approach to software development”, that form the foundations of Agile approaches to project management today.

 These two statements round up the guiding Agile Manifesto: